pwichmann/deep-learning-with-vector-graphics-book/quiver_book/04_data_representation/common_preprocessing.md

 ```

 By optimizing above SVG code, one can reduce the size of this already small file from 266 bytes to 211 bytes and save about 21%.
 Larger SVGs can be reduced by 70% and more!
-The result of the optimization (done by [svgminify.com](https://www.svgminify.com/)) is shown below:
+The result of the optimization (done by [svgminify.com](https://www.svgminify.com/); another tools is [SVGOMG](https://jakearchibald.github.io/svgomg/)) is shown below:

 ```XML
 <?xml version="1.0" encoding="UTF-8"?>